xrrocha/nobocoder/README.md

 We achieved this by means of `foreach` and `if` (ugh!).

-In functional programming, common operations on collections are implemented as _functions_ (in Scala, methods) rather than requiring the programmer to endlessly write loops and conditionals.
+In functional programming, common operations on collections are implemented as _functions_ (in Scala, methods) so that the programmer is not required to endlessly write loops and conditionals.

 Thus, a more idiomatic way to write our word-collecting loop is: